-Round 2 of the PATH Justice-Involved capacity building program will provide implementation grants to correctional agencies (or their delegates) and County SSDs to support them as they implement processes, protocols, and IT system modifications that are necessary to implement or modify pre-release Medi-Cal enrollment and suspension processes.
+Round 2 of the PATH Justice-Involved capacity building program will provide implementation grants to correctional agencies (or their delegates) and County SSDs (or their delegates) to support them as they implement processes, protocols, and IT system modifications that are necessary to implement or modify pre-release Medi-Cal enrollment and suspension processes.
 This funding can be used for investments in personnel, infrastructure, capacity, or IT systems that are needed to effectuate pre-release enrollment and suspension processes.
 Additional details regarding eligibility, the application process, and permissible uses of funding are described below.
+Eligible entities may apply for Round 2 of the PATH Justice-Involved Capacity Building program via the PATH JI Portal.
+Interested applicants are encouraged to carefully review the information below before completing their application.